Multi-District School Choice: Playing on Several Fields: Sophistication Types

 \subsection{Example: A sophisticated student may prefer for a sincere student to become sophisticated}

 We first provide an illustrative example.
-Suppose that there are two districts with schools $\ell_1, \ell_2 \in L$ and school $r_1, r_2, r_3, r_4 \in R$, where each school has unit capacity.
-District $L$ uses DA, while district $R$ uses BM.
-Further suppose that there are five students $i_1$, $i_2$, $i_3$, $i_4$, and~$i_5$.
+Suppose that there are two districts, $L$ and $R$, with schools $\ell_1 \in L$ and $r_1, r_2, r_3, r_4 \in R$ respectively, where each school has unit capacity.
+District $L$ uses an arbitrary mechanism, while district $R$ uses BM.
+Further suppose that there are four students, $i_1$, $i_2$, $i_3$, and~$i_4$.

-The students' preference orderings, districts of residence, constraint types, and sophistication types are as follows.\footnote{The notation $s_a \succ s_b$ indicates a preference for school $s_a$ over school $s_b$.} Students whose preference orderings contain schools in only one district reside in that district and have arbitrary constraint types.
-Other students (those whose preference orderings contains schools in both districts) are unconstrained and reside in an arbitrary district.

-The schools' priority orderings include the following.\footnote{The notation $i_a - i_b$ indicates priority for student $i_a$ over student $i_b$.
+The students' sophistication types and preference orderings, as well as the schools' priority orderings, are shown in the table below.\footnote{The notation $s_a \succ s_b$ indicates a student preference for school $s_a$ over school $s_b$.
+The notation $i_a - i_b$ indicates a school priority for student $i_a$ over student $i_b$.
 Technically, a school's priority ordering must include all students.
 Here, for each school, we list only the priority ordering over students who find the school acceptable, as no other student would ever apply to the school.
-Other students could be placed anywhere in each school's priority ordering without affecting our results.}
+Other students could be placed anywhere in each school's priority ordering without affecting our results.} Students whose preference orderings contain schools in only one district reside in that district and have arbitrary constraint types.
+Students whose preference orderings contains schools in both districts are unconstrained and reside in an arbitrary district.

-We will show that $i_3$ prefers for $i_2$ to become sophisticated, and that it is irrelevant which definition of sincere-unconstrained is used.

-First, consider the original setting where $i_2$ is sincere.
-Observe that regardless of which definition of sincere-unconstrained is used, $i_2$ will enroll in district $L$.
-If $i_2$ does not strategize at all, then $i_2$ will enroll in district $L$ because her first choice school is in district $L$.
-If $i_2$ strategizes over districts but always reports a truthful ROL, then $i_2$ will see that enrolling in district $R$ results in her being unassigned.
-This is because $i_2$ would not be matched in the first round of BM, during which both $r_1$ and $r_2$ would be filled.
-Because $L$ uses DA, on the other hand, $i_2$ would not be matched in the first round but would still get matched with a school in her preference ordering.
-Therefore, $i_2$ enrolls in district $L$.
+We show that $i_2$ strictly prefers for $i_1$ to become sophisticated.
+First, consider the original setting where $i_1$ is sincere-unconstrained, and recall that $i_1$ strategizes over districts but always reports a truthful ROL.
+Observe that $i_1$ enrolls in district $L$, as doing so matches her with school $\ell_1$ while enrolling in district $R$ results in her being unassigned.
+This is because if $i_1$ were to enroll in $R$, she would not be matched in the first round of BM, during which both $r_1$ and $r_2$ would be filled.